Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-1_Navigation-DQN/README.md

 The class **Agent** is defined in _dqn_agent.py_.
 This is the well-known class implementing the following mechanisms:

-* Two Q-Networks (local and target) using the convolutional neural network.
+* Two Q-Networks (local and target) using the simple neural network.
 * Replay memory (using the class ReplayBuffer)
 * Epsilon-greedy mechanism
 * Q-learning, i.e., using the max value for all possible actions